Menstrual hygiene management: Challenges

 Menstrual hygiene management can be particularly challenging for girls and women in developing countries, where clean water and toilet facilities are often inadequate.
 In addition, traditional cultures make it difficult to discuss menstruation openly.
 This limits women's and adolescent girls' access to relevant and important information about the normal functions of their own body.
 This directly affects their health, education, and dignity.
 Access to information can be considered a human right.

 Currently, there are about 3.73 billion women in the world.
-According to the World Health Organization (WHO), 52%, or 1.9 billion, of those women are of reproductive age, thus menstruating (WHO, 2018).
+According to the World Health Organization (WHO), 52%, or 1.9 billion, of those women are of reproductive age, thus menstruating.
 Women at some point in their life will go through the reproductive age and thus, will experience menstruation.
 It has been estimated that daily 300 million women are menstruating; on average a woman will spend about 3,500 days during her life menstruating.

 Many adolescent girls and women of menstruating age live in poor socio-economic environments.
 663 million people lack basic access to safe water, and 2.4 billion people lack adequate access to basic sanitary conditions.
 For women and girls, the lack of safe, accessible water, sanitation and hygiene (WASH) is particularly troubling during menstruation and childbirth.
 It has been estimated that half a billion (or 13%) of women lacked a place to defecate, have little to no privacy for menstrual hygiene management, and 3/4 of those lacked access to soap and water.

 In a 2014 study conducted in India, the researchers found that as many as 42% of women who participated in the study did not know about sanitary pads or from where in their anatomy menstruation originated, and that "most of them were scared or worried on first menstruation."
 More recently, studies have shown that 50% of women in India have experienced a urinary tract infection (UTI) related to the inability to safely manage their period.
 When left untreated, UTIs can lead to kidney failure.
 Worldwide, in 2018, one in three women did not have access to a working toilet at all.
 Menstrual hygiene management issues have been ignored by professionals in the WASH sector, as well as in the health and education sectors.

 School toilets for girls in Tanzania, if they exist, often have no facilities to dispose of pads.